theo-armour/theo-armour.github.io/snippets/peeps/alix.md

 * It's all about the software

 ## Life ideas
+have:
+focus / desire for assembling people / project oriented / excellent multi-channel communications / sens of design flexibility / perserverance /

+needs developing: antenna

 Children ~ if the right magic happens, you will know and you will have. needs rightperson/right support large corporation - zooming up
-have: focus / desire for assembling people / project oriented / excellent multi-channel communications / sens of design

 peeps to talk to?  charlotte/arnaud ~ corinne ~ autonomy dude peeps look for 35-40 / established success